azeporo/azeporo/README.md

-### Hi there 👋 I'm Jose, a software and civil engineer!
+### Hi there 👋 I am Jose Oropeza!
+---

+A  civil engineer and full stack software engineer with a strong background in project managment and the development and implementation of full stack applications.

 ---
 #### :toolbox:   Devloper Tools